Jennifer Lawrence

-Jennifer Shrader Lawrence (born August 15, 1990) is an American actress and producer.
+Jennifer Lawrence Maroney (born Jennifer Shrader Lawrence; born August 15, 1990) is an American actress and producer.
 She has starred in both action film franchises and independent dramas, and her films have grossed over $6 billion worldwide.
-The world's highest-paid actress in 2015 and 2016, she appeared in Times 100 most influential people in the world list in 2013 and the Forbes Celebrity 100 list from 2013 to 2016.
-Her accolades include an Academy Award, a British Academy Film Award, three Golden Globe Awards, and a Peabody Award.
+Lawrence was the world's highest-paid actress in 2015 and 2016 and Time named her one of the 100 most influential people in the world.

 Lawrence began her career as a teenager with guest roles on television.
 Her first major role was as a main cast member on the sitcom The Bill Engvall Show (2007–2009).
 In 2008, she made her film debut with a supporting role in the drama Garden Party and earned the Marcello Mastroianni Award for her performance in The Burning Plain.
-Her breakthrough came with the role of a poverty-stricken teenager in the independent film Winter's Bone (2010), which earned her critical acclaim and an Academy Award nomination for Best Actress.
-Lawrence achieved international stardom for portraying the mutant Mystique in the X-Men film series (2011–2019) and Katniss Everdeen in The Hunger Games film series (2012–2015).
+Her breakthrough came with the role of a poverty-stricken teenager in the independent film Winter's Bone (2010), for which she earned her first Academy Award nomination for Best Actress.
+Lawrence achieved international stardom for portraying the mutant Mystique in the X-Men film series (2011–2019) and Katniss Everdeen in The Hunger Games film series (2012–present).
 The latter franchise made her character the highest-grossing action heroine of all time.

-Lawrence became a frequent collaborator with filmmaker David O. Russell, starring in three films that garnered her significant recognition.
+Lawrence collaborated with filmmaker David O. Russell on three films, which earned her various accolades.
 For portraying a troubled young widow in the romance Silver Linings Playbook (2012), she won the Academy Award for Best Actress, becoming the second-youngest winner in the category at age 22.
 Lawrence also won a BAFTA Award for her supporting role in the black comedy American Hustle (2013) and a Golden Globe Award for portraying businesswoman Joy Mangano in the biopic Joy (2015).
-She later starred in the science fiction romance Passengers (2016), psychological drama Mother!
-(2017), and spy thriller Red Sparrow (2018) to varying critical and commercial success.

-After a brief hiatus, Lawrence became more selective with her roles.
-She returned to acting with a leading role in Adam McKay's apocalyptic black comedy Don't Look Up (2021), then produced and starred in the drama Causeway (2022) and comedy No Hard Feelings (2023).
-In 2025, she received renewed critical attention for her lead role in Lynne Ramsay's psychological drama Die My Love.
+She later starred in the sci-fi romance film Passengers (2016), the psychological horror film Mother!
+(2017), and the spy thriller Red Sparrow (2018) to varying critical and commercial success.
+After a hiatus, Lawerence returned to acting with the satirical dark comedy Don't Look Up (2021).
+She has since starred in the drama Causeway (2022), the comedy No Hard Feelings (2023) and the psychological drama Die My Love (2025), all of which she co-produced.

-Lawrence is a feminist and advocates for women's reproductive rights.
-In 2015, she founded the Jennifer Lawrence Foundation, which advocates for the Boys & Girls Clubs of America and the Special Olympics.
+Outside of acting, Lawrence founded the Jennifer Lawrence Foundation in 2015, which advocates for the Boys & Girls Clubs of America and the Special Olympics, and the production company Excellent Cadaver in 2018.
+She sang lead on the 2014 single "The Hanging Tree", which charted worldwide.
+She is a feminist and advocates women's reproductive rights.
 She is also an active member of the anti-corruption organization RepresentUs.
-Lawrence formed the production company Excellent Cadaver in 2018.
+She is married to gallery director Cooke Maroney, with whom she has two children.